Distributed Data Structures in NCache

 Customer cachedCustomer = distList[0];

-You can also remove items from the list, iterate over it, and many more things.
+You can also remove items from the list, iterate over it, and perform many other operations.

 ICache cache = NCache.Client.CacheManager.GetCache("demoCache");